RPM to MHz Converter

 6000 rpm = 1e-7 MHz

-A high-speed spindle in a CNC machine at 18,000 RPM = 300 Hz = 0.0000003 MHz.
-The spindle's mechanical resonance might couple into the machine's stepper motor drives operating at MHz rates, causing vibration.
+A CNC spindle at 18,000 RPM = 300 Hz = 0.0000003 MHz.
+The spindle's mechanical resonance might affect stepper motor drives operating at MHz rates, causing machining vibration.

 18000 rpm = 3e-7 MHz